WHY DEBATE

 Summary: Guidance from Experienced Students

-Acclive is the only club in the nation offering a novice-debater mentorship program (jump launch).
+Acclive is the only club in the nation offering a novice-debater mentorship program (jumpstart).
 Under our mentorship model, this first step is very easy to achieve.

 New students are guided by experienced debaters, creating a much smoother 'liftoff' and alleviating many of the struggles new debaters commonly face.